National Elk Refuge: History

 The refuge's elk migrate from as far away as southern Yellowstone National Park.
 Historically, they migrated to the present location of the refuge and further south into southwestern Wyoming during the fall, wintering on grassy plains that were both sheltered from weather and that maintained less snowfall or snow depth than surrounding lands.
 During the spring, the herd would follow the retreating snows and growing grasses back into the Yellowstone National Park region.
 The original size of the elk herd has been estimated to have been in excess of 25,000.

-By the end of the 19th century, the town of Jackson had developed on important winter range, blocking off some of the migration routes used by the elk.
-The elk herd was severely reduced in size due to the hostile climate and lack of food supply, in addition to hunting pressures by both homesteaders and surrounding Native American tribes (Bannock, Eastern Shoshone, Northern Shoshone, Crow, Interior Salish).
-A movement to protect the remaining herd and establish greater numbers was commenced in the early 20th century.
-When the Miller homestead was sold for $45,000 to the federal government, the refuge was established.
+By the end of the 19th century, the town of Jackson had developed on important winter range, blocking off some of the migration routes used by the elk with fencing for livestock.
+In the late 1880s after several years of mild winters, the herd grew to an estimated 50,000.
+Following this, the large population experienced several consecutive harsh winters that led to famines in the Jackson valley, severely reducing the size of the herd due to lack of access to food.
+As thousands of starving elk became an annual problem in the winter, settlers of Jackson began to supplementally feed the animals from the feed supply of their ranches.

+In addition to confronting these new obstacles on their migration routes and harsh winters, elk were threatened by poachers who hunted the animals for their ivory teeth.
+Elk ivories were used to decorate jewelry, including pendants for members of the ironically named the fraternity Benevolent and Protective Order of Elks.

+The so-called "elk problem" was blamed by white settlers on hunting pressures by surrounding Native American tribes (Bannock, Eastern Shoshone, Northern Shoshone, Crow, Interior Salish).
+This led to the Bannock War of 1895 which involved twenty-seven white settlers from the Jackson area who violently confronted an Indigenous family hunting elk, a traditional food source, to the south of Yellowstone.

+Elk calves dying of starvation in Jackson's Hole, Wyoming.
+Photo by Stephen Nelson Leek.
+Published in Bird Lore, 1913.